GenericName1911/SC2FLA-FOSS-Edition/README.md

 ## Features

 This FOSS edition builds on Daniil's last public SC2FLA version.
-It adds **basic compatibility with newer SC formats**, particularly for animation preview and file extraction.
+It adds **basic compatibility with newer SC formats** and offers **extended support** for SC2FLA.
 It **does not** have advanced features from the paid version, but it is a usable solution for those needing basic conversion capabilities.
 It supports:

 - Basic `.sc` to `.fla` conversion
 - Downgrade support for SC2 to SC1 format via `ScDowngrade.exe`
 - Version detection for `.sc` files
 - Support for batch processing of files

-## Note
+## Support

 This tool is only usable on Windows with no plans to extend OS support.
 Moreover, I do not plan to implement new sc2fla features, but only to offer extended support.